Skip to content

 Using UI Macros in Templates

-Once a theme is active, UI macros can be used in templates:
+Once a theme is activated by setting its name as a value for ckan.ui.theme config option, UI macros can be used in templates:

 {{ ui.button("Click Me", style="primary", type="button") }}